 "Living in College seems to scale the entire university experience down into more comfortable and accessible spaces, giving it a community-like feel."

-I had to sit two admissions assessments, one before interview (for History - this one no longer happens) and one at interview (for Spanish).
-The fact that I can remember almost nothing of them suggests that you shouldn’t stress about them too much!
+I had to sit an admissions assessment (for Spanish).
+The fact that I can remember almost nothing of it suggests that you shouldn’t stress about them too much!
 I remember the best piece of advice about admissions assessments was given to me on an access visit to Cambridge a few years before.
 One of the admissions tutors reminded us that these would be the first tests we’d sit that was designed specifically for someone of our ability.
 Basically, it's normal and expected to find them quite difficult and you're not expected to know everything that's being assessed.
 Knowing this, I think, made me enjoy the challenge a bit more and try to respond to the information as creatively and intelligently as I could.

 What was your admissions experience like?